-If you’re a fan of baked potatoes with lots of sour cream, I think you’re really gonna like this recipe!
-Sour Cream Mashed Potatoes are a simple side made with buttery Yukon potatoes, tangy sour cream, and sweet-smoky roasted garlic.
-They only take about 30 minutes to pull together after you’ve roasted the garlic, which is a hands-free task anyhow.
+If you’re a fan of baked potatoes with lots of sour cream, I think you’re really gonna LOVE these sour cream mashed potatoes.
+They are a simple no fuss side made with buttery Yukon Gold potatoes, of course sour cream, and roasted garlic.
+They only take about 30 minutes to pull together after you’ve roasted the garlic.
+These are gonna be such a hit when you serve them up, trust me.

 Ingredients